 A dragon motif tantalizingly peered out from the emerging stone slab and pointed to a possible Pictish (3rd-8th centuries AD) origin, but further examination was difficult due to the location.
 This carved stone was clearly significant and needed to be quickly recovered before the next forecast storms that were due to hit the following weekend.

-Nick Card takes up the story,”Carved Pictish Type 2 Stones are rare across Scotland with only 2 of this type having been discovered in Orkney.
+Nick Card explained: “Carved Pictish Type 2 Stones are rare across Scotland with only two of this type having been discovered in Orkney.
 This is therefore a significant find and allows us to examine a piece of art from a period when Orkney society was beginning to embrace Christianity.
 Now that the piece is recorded and removed from site, we can concentrate on conserving the delicate stone carving and perhaps re-evaluate the site itself.”

 The excavation of the Pictish stone was undertaken with funding from the Historic Environment Scotland Archaeology Programme, which is primarily intended to rescue archaeological information in the face of unavoidable threats.